Summer is here and that means thousands of us are going to head to the beach.

 Lifeguarding is a very fun and interesting job that allows you to spend your time outside meaningfully.
 There are courses available in most major cities that will give you the certification you need to get started.

-Generally, pay rates depend on the number of qualifications you have, and increases with experience.
+Generally, pay rate depends on the number of qualifications you have, and it increases with experience.